usnistgov/ElectionResultsReporting/index.md

 The process of varying the order of the contest choices within a given contest.

 **Ballot style:**
 The list of contests and candidates associated with a particular ballot and its associated precinct or split precinct (and party, for some primaries), including language used and the ordering of contests and candidates.
-Note: In closed primaries, the same collection of ballot style layouts are used within the same ballot style geography, with the specific ballot style layout depending on the voter�s affiliation.
+Note: In closed primaries, the same collection of ballot style layouts are used within the same ballot style geography, with the specific ballot style layout depending on the voter's affiliation.

 **Borough:**
 Term to signify a subdivision generally smaller than cities in terms of both geographic area and population and administered through a borough code in states such as CN, NJ, PA, and other states.
 Used to mean a county in AK.
 Used in New York City to subdivide the city much as counties subdivide a state.